 Summer meant playing baseball or football in the empty lot down the street with the other neighborhood kids–convening in the morning, and scattering at lunchtime, promising to meet back at that very spot, at which time we’d continue to play until, one by one, we were called home to dinner.

 Summers were full of games of tag, Red Rover, and roller skating.
 But the best was playing hide-and-seek after dark, always content to push the limits of our bedtime, hoping no adult noticed we were still out because we were having too much fun.

 In those ninety or so days between the last day of school and the first, a shoe rarely adorned a foot.

 As we chased each other in an endless loop of made-up games, the warmth of concrete underfoot gave way to cool comfort in the transition between smooth driveway and prickly grass.

 Some of the best roller skating races took place on that very driveway, with not a single pebble or stone amid the concrete to trip up a racer.

-The tinkling of a familiar song, as the the ice cream truck rounds the corner, causes a stampede of children to drop everything and run after it because, somehow, the ice cream from that truck tastes ten times better than any other ice cream in the world.
+The tinkling of a familiar song, as the the ice cream truck rounded the corner, magically caused a stampede of children to drop everything and run after it because, somehow, the ice cream from that truck tasted ten times better than any other ice cream in the world.